turingschool/gear-up/there_is_an_i_in_team.markdown

 Working effectively on teams requires more than just making sure your own work gets done.
 It requires teammembers to be aware of and address their teammates' needs and the team's needs as a whole.

-Today we will construct two team discussions to help you reflect on team dynamics, your role in them, and frameworks for engaging teams effectively.
+Today we will construct two team discussions to help you reflect on team dynamics, your role in them, and tactics for engaging teams effectively.

 ### Discussion (10 min)
 In your assigned group, pick one of the following questions and discuss for 10 minutes.